johndpope/DTMHeatmap/READTME.md

 This mode compares two sets of data to visualize which areas have "heated up" and which have "cooled down".
 Increased activity is shown with warm colors, decreased activity is shown with cool colors.

 ## Installation
-The easiest way to get `DMHeatmap` is via [Cocoapods](http://cocoapods.org/)
+The easiest way to get `DTMHeatmap` is via [Cocoapods](http://cocoapods.org/)
 ```
-pod 'DMHeatmap'
+pod 'DTMHeatmap'
 ```

 ## Usage
-Using `DMHeatmap` is relatively straightforward.
+Using `DTMHeatmap` is relatively straightforward.
 After installing using the instructions above:
 0. Register as a delegate of your map view
-1. Create an instance of `DMHeatmap`
+1. Create an instance of `DTMHeatmap`
 2. Provide data in the form of a dictionary mapping `MKMapPoint` (wrapped in `NSValue` using `[NSValue value:&point withObjCType:@encode(MKMapPoint)]`) to weights
 3. Add the heatmap as an overlay to your map view.